Iconic music legends, Jeff Beck and Ann Wilson prove that they still are masters of their craft.

-On this evening, Beck himself, did not really address the audience, he let his guitar do all of the talking, and boy that axe was gabby.
-The most impressive aspect of Beck’s playing, which was demonstrated frequently on this evening, was his ability to go from normal guitar hero to beast mode with unbelievable, mind blogging, crystal clear fret work.
-But, he is Jeff Beck, and any guitarist or musician who has a clue, has a great respect for Beck and his talents.
+On this evening, Beck himself, did not really address the audience, he let his guitar do all of the talking, and man that axe was chatty.
+The most impressive aspect of Beck’s playing, which was demonstrated frequently on this evening, was his ability to go from ordinary guitar hero to beast mode with unbelievable, mind-boggling, crystal-clear fret work.
+But he is Jeff Beck, and any guitarist or musician who has a clue, has a great respect for Beck and his talents.
 He is regarded as the best of the best by many.

 Jeff Beck’s current touring band also features some incredible and virtuoso musicians: drummer Vinnie Colaiuta (Frank Zappa, Sting, Herbie Hancock), vocalist Jimmy Hall, bassist Rhonda Smith (Prince, Chaka Khan, Beyoncé, George Clinton) and cellist Vanessa Freebairn-Smith.

 Beck is notorious for his ability to be able to play a wide variety of styles from Jazz Fusion to Blues, or to straight up Rock.
 His setlist consisting of many of his iconic instrumental tracks.
 But there was also a good mix of vocal tracks in the set, as well, with vocals provided by the incredibly soulful blues singer, Jimmy Hall.